 In addition to food intake, hydration plays a critical role in immune health.
 Hydration should not be ignored as it encourages the production of saliva which contains high levels of IgA; the body’s first line of defense.
 (Walsh NP, et al.2011).

-While this is usually easy to manage during the warmer months, it can be a challenge in the winter when many of us find it more difficult to drink.
 Herbal tea, no added sugar squashes and flavoured waters can all encourage the consumption of fluid to maintain hydration around and during training sessions; post exercise milk based recovery drinks can encourage rehydration as well as glycogen restoration and muscle repair.
 (Gleeson, 2016).

 One of the most important nutrients vital to consume, with regards to maintaining immune health in those that are physical active, is carbohydrate.
 Ensuring sufficient amounts throughout the day, particularly in high intensity or volume training blocks encourages appropriate fuelling and recovery for the body, preventing, the suppression of the immune system, which can be a result of inadequate fuelling.
 With many of us trying to maintain some form of training, all be it different to our norm, it is still important to consider your nutritional practices around training, whatever form of shape this takes.

 As a recommendation, aim for a third of a plate at every meal of wholegrain nutrient dense carbohydrates such as sweet potato, pasta, rice etc. on training days and a quarter plate on non-training days.
 In addition, leading into higher intensity and longer endurance days, take on more carb based snacks and during endurance training session that are over 90 minutes, aim for 30-60g of carbs an hour.